Our automated future will affect women differently than men

 If women are able to adapt, they could be on a path to more productive, higher-paying (and potentially more satisfying) jobs.
 Take a nurse.
 Automated systems could reduce the number of hours filling in forms and other administrative tasks by around 30%, leaving them more time for interacting with patients and their families.
 Or consider a teacher in a more automated classroom.
 Automation could free up 40% of hours worked, freeing up time to coach students or develop personalized curricula.

 If women aren’t able to adapt, however, the gender pay gap could widen, and women could fall further behind in the world of work.
-The jobs of the future will require more education and and different skills.
+The jobs of the future will require more education and different skills.
 In five of six mature economies we studied, net demand for labor is expected to grow only for jobs requiring a college or advanced degree.

 MGI finds that the overall impact of automation—jobs displaced and new jobs gained—could be of a similar scale for men and women, but that women will find it harder to adapt because they still face systemic barriers that have held back gender equality at work.
 In the automation age, women (and men) will need to be more skilled, more mobile, and more tech-savvy.
 Women face challenges on all three fronts.